John Vorster

 Vorster strongly adhered to his country's policy of apartheid, overseeing (as Minister of Justice) the Rivonia Trial, in which Nelson Mandela was sentenced to life imprisonment for sabotage, (as Prime Minister) the Terrorism Act, the complete abolition of non-white political representation, the Soweto Riots and the Steve Biko crisis.
 He conducted a more pragmatic foreign policy than his predecessors, in an effort to improve relations between the white minority government and South Africa's neighbours, particularly after the break-up of the Portuguese colonial empire.
-Shortly after the 1978 Internal Settlement in Rhodesia, in which he was instrumental, he was implicated in the Muldergate Scandal and resigned the premiership in favour of the ceremonial state presidency, from which he was forced out as well eight months later.
+Shortly after the 1978 Internal Settlement in Rhodesia, in which he was instrumental, he was implicated in the Muldergate Scandal.
+He resigned the premiership in favour of the ceremonial state presidency, from which he was forced out as well eight months later.

 Early life

-Vorster was born in 1915 Jamestown, Cape Province, Union of South Africa, the fifteenth child of a successful sheep farmer, Willem Carel Vorster and his wife, Elizabeth Sophia Vorster (née Wagenaar).
+Vorster was born in 1915 in Jamestown, Cape Province, Union of South Africa, the fifteenth child of a successful sheep farmer, Willem Carel Vorster and his wife, Elizabeth Sophia Vorster (née Wagenaar).
 He attended primary school there.
-Vorster entered Stellenbosch University, known as the "cradle of Afrikaner nationalism", to study law.
-With six out of the seven South African prime ministers between 1910 and 1971 having been students there, its influence on the development of Afrikaner culture has been profound.
-Vorster involved himself in student politics becoming the chairman of the debating society, deputy chairman of the student council and leader of the junior National Party.
+After Vorster entered Stellenbosch University, he involved himself in student politics becoming the chairman of the debating society, deputy chairman of the student council and leader of the junior National Party.

 In 1938, Vorster graduated to become a registrar (judge's clerk) to the judge president of the Cape Provincial Division of the Supreme Court of South Africa but he did not remain in this post for long, setting up his first law practice in Port Elizabeth and his second in the Witwatersrand town of Brakpan.